uc-cdis/cloud-automation/tf_files/aws/modules/eks/README.md

 # TL;DR

-This module is still on it first steps, but it is intended to build up a fully functional kubernetes cluster on EKS.
+This module would bring up a fully functional EKS cluster.
+If everything goes as expected, then you should be able to run kubectl commands against the cluster.

 ## 1. QuickStart